gdsbook/book/notebooks/05_choropleth.md

 ### Diverging Palettes

-A slightly different type of palette is the so-called "diverging" values attribute.
+A slightly different from the sequential one is the so-called "diverging" values palette.
 This is useful with continuous data when one wishes to place equal emphasis on mid-range critical values as well as extremes at both ends of the distribution.
 Light colors are used to emphasize the mid-range class while dark colors with contrasting hues are used